The Late Eileen Williams

 Eileen survived a heart attack in 1997, but developed Type II Diabetes.
-While she continues to receive medical treatment for ongoing heart-related issues, it hasn't slowed down her commitment to WomenHeart.
+While she continued to receive medical treatment for ongoing heart-related issues, it didn't slow down her commitment to WomenHeart.

 After becoming trained as a WomenHeart Champion in 2005, Eileen began work as a volunteer community educator in the Northern Virginia area, informing people about heart disease in women.

-In addition to her training sessions, Eileen is also active with the WomenHeart HeartScarves program.
+In addition to her training sessions, Eileen was also active with the WomenHeart HeartScarves program.

 Many of you may know Eileen from Facebook.
-Eileen has been especially helpful in setting up online communities of WomenHeart Champions, including the HeartScarves Facebook Group.
+Eileen had been especially helpful in setting up online communities of WomenHeart Champions, including the HeartScarves Facebook Group.

-Eileen says one of the most surprising things she has experienced as a WomenHeart Champion are the number of close friendships she has developed with other WomenHeart Champions.
+Eileen said one of the most surprising things she experienced as a WomenHeart Champion were the number of close friendships she developed with other WomenHeart Champions.
 "When I completed my Symposium training," says Eileen, "It was like I instantly had sixty new best friends."